-From the time of the AGM in 2017 the Board has consisted of seven AGM-elected members without deputies and two employee members with one deputy.
-The Chairman of the Board since the AGM 2016 is Christian Paulsson.
-The other Members of the Board are Mikael Ekdahl (vice chairman), Håkan Gunnarsson, Stéphane Hamelin, Eric Joan, Stefan Lager and Helena Persson.
+From the time of the AGM in 2018 the Board has consisted of seven AGM-elected members without deputies and two employee members with one deputy.
+The Chairman of the Board since the AGM 2016 is Christian

+Paulsson.
+The other Members of the Board are Mikael Ekdahl (vice chairman), Håkan Gunnarsson up until September 12th 2018, Stéphane Hamelin, Eric Joan, Stefan Lager and Helena Persson.